 Configure these incorrectly and the software won’t work in the ways you intend, which means it’s important to work with a Vertex expert when integrating the software with your JD Edwards system.
 Yet Vertex itself has a long wait list (one client was told they’d have to wait several months) and can be expensive, so many companies turn to third-party consultants who claim they can set up the integration.
 Unfortunately, not all of these companies have experts who have worked on both JD Edwards and Vertex before, as one of our clients found out the hard way.

 A New England-based manufacturer of data acquisition systems required Vertex tax compliance software to meet the needs of its organization.
 After paying a third-party consulting firm to install Vertex, the customer found the software hadn’t been customized to meet its needs, and the software lacked the advanced functionality that the business required.
-Surety stepped in to provide a systematic review and upgrade to their Vertex software (read the rest of the case study on Vertex Vendor Selection here).
+Surety stepped in to provide a systematic review and upgrade to their Vertex software.

 Takeaway: Careful Vertex vendor selection is just as essential as careful selection of the version of the software implemented, and organizations should apply the same advice: get references and recommendations.